helidon-io/helidon/docs/mp/server.md

 headers][non-standard-x-f] to preserve information about the original client request.

-Helidon’s requested URI discovery feature allows your application—​and Helidon itself—​to reconstruct information about the original request using the `Forwarded` header and the `X-Forwarded-*` family of headers.
+Helidon’s requested URI discovery feature allows your application and Helidon itself to reconstruct information about the original request using the `Forwarded` header and the `X-Forwarded-*` family of headers.

 When you prepare the connections in your server you can include the following